vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       state, but from there, the container can be deleted using `osctl ct del` if needed.

+    `-l`, `--local`
+      Cancel the send state only on the local node, do not even attempt to contact the target node.
+The remote node may remain in an unconsistent state, but from there, the container can be deleted using `osctl ct del` if needed.

 `ct monitor` *ctid*
   Monitor state changes of container *ctid* and print them on standard output.
   If global option `-j`, `--json` is used, the state changes are reported